iseanc/readme-generator/data/README.md

 ## Installation

-Run `npm install`
+Clone the repo.
+From a terminal, switch to the folder and run `npm install`

 ## Usage

-Run `node index.js` and follow prompts
+Run the app from the terminal with `node index.js`.

 ## License

-See https://opensource.org/licenses/BSL-1.0 for license details.
+See https://opensource.org/licenses/MIT for license details.

 ## Contributing

-Open a new issue on our GitHub repo.
+Add a new issue on our GitHub repo.

 ## Tests

-No tests provided.
+Perform any tests you like.

 ## Questions

 Visit me [on Github](https://github.com/iseanc).
-You may also email me with questions and comments at [emailme@mydomain.dom](mailto:emailme@mydomain.dom)
+You may also email me with questions and comments at [myemail@mydomain.com](mailto:myemail@mydomain.com)